Shamrock, Texas

 Shamrock is a city in Wheeler County, Texas, United States.
-As of the 2010 census, the city had a total population of 1,910.
-The city is located in the eastern portion of the Texas Panhandle centered along the crossroads of Interstate 40 (formerly U.S. Route 66) and U.S. Route 83.
+As of the 2020 Census, the city had a total population of 1,789.
+The city is located in the eastern portion of the Texas Panhandle, centered along the crossroads of Interstate 40 (formerly U.S. Route 66) and U.S. Route 83.
+Due to its location at this intersection, Shamrock has been called the gateway to the Southwest.
 It is 110 mi east of Amarillo, 188 mi west of Oklahoma City, and 291 mi northwest of Dallas.